oliverklee/ext-realty/Documentation/Introduction/KeyFeatures/Index.rst

 - list of offerers with a link to each offerer's objects

-- import of `OpenImmo <http://www.openimmo.de/>`_ records (version 1.2.7) from ZIP files via the TYPO3 command line interface (CLI) with e-mail notifications, uploaded objects can be hidden first and then published by an administrator, the objects can automatically be assigned to FE users
+- import of `OpenImmo <http://www.openimmo.de/>`_ records (version 1.2.7) from ZIP files via Scheduler tasks with e-mail notifications, uploaded objects can be hidden first and then published by an administrator, the objects can automatically be assigned to FE users